In India, One Publisher’s High-Stakes Fight for a Caste-Free Society

 On a broader scale, though, Navayana is engaging with the most divisive topics in India today, looking to foster dialogue and understanding against an often-violent backdrop.
 The Committee to Protect Journalists’ 2017 Global Impunity Index named India the twelfth most dangerous country in the world for writers.

 After journalist and government critic Gauri Lankesh was murdered in 2017, Navayana published an anthology of her writing.
 When a 2012 school textbook showed a 1949 political cartoon of Jawaharlal Nehru “whipping” Ambedkar, Dalit activists protested, upper-caste Hindus counter-protested, and Navayana began planning a book.
+No Laughing Matter: The Ambedkar Cartoons, 1932-1956, was published this April as part of Dalit History Month.

 And there have been consequences.
 Most recently, in August, 2018, Navayana author and civil rights activist Anand Teltumbde had his house raided on false accusations of conspiring to assassinate Prime Minister Narendra Modi.